BlogSpot

 Steven J. Frank, M.D., professor of radiation oncology at the MD Anderson Proton Therapy Center, has conducted extensive research in collaboration with other experts on the use of proton therapy for head and neck cancers.
 While it is often difficult to enroll enough patients in randomized trials involving proton therapy, he has recently completed enrolling patients in a randomized trial looking at the effectiveness of proton therapy versus traditional X-ray radiation (photon/IMRT).5 This continuous research is critical to the future of cancer care.

-Reviewing more of the latest research
+Reviewing More of the Latest Research

 Another great review of more than 50 publications on the use of “Proton Beam Radiation Therapy for Oropharyngeal Squamous Cell Carcinoma 4 was published in the International Journal of Particle Therapy (IJPT) in 2023.
 This article also discussed the importance of continued research.
 Due to the limited availability of proton centers in the United States and the increased cost of treatment, it is beneficial to create models to determine who can benefit the most from proton therapy.